0sparsh2/0sparsh2.github.io/README.md

 ## Things I am passionate about

-- ML :robot:
+- ML 🤖
-- Blockchain :octocat:
+- Blockchain 😺
-- Entrepreneurship & Start Ups :laptop:
+- Entrepreneurship & Start Ups 💻

-## Get in touch :coffee:
+## Get in touch ☕

 - Your future buddy to discuss AI related things and tech in general on [Twitter](https://twitter.com/techsparshyyy).
 - Your future employee on [LinkedIn](https://www.linkedin.com/in/sparshnagpal)